Vishing Scam: How AVP Suite Protects You from Identity Theft

 Want to know how?

-Well, this comprehensive guide guides you on vishing, its various types, how these attacks work, and, most importantly, how you can protect yourself.
+Well, this comprehensive guide will guide you through vishing, its various types, how these attacks work, and, most importantly, how you can protect yourself.

 So, let’s dive in!